kiyoon/cystage_ticketing_gen/README.md

 - ticketing_gen.py
 - input.csv (ANSI encoding)
 - res (directory)
+- config.ini (UTF-8 with BOM encoding)
+- access_token.ini (ANSI encoding)

 Other folders or files are not necessarily needed. `reference` contains reference pictures made with Photoshop, `sample` contains sample output of this program.

-You only have to change `input.csv` as desired.
+You only have to change `input.csv` as desired, in order to generate informative pictures.
+You have to change `access_token.ini` in order to authenticate Instagram, Facebook Page, and Naver Blog.
+You can change `config.ini` if you want to change upload captions or descriptions.

 ## Format of input.csv